DDvO/SolBatSim/README.md

   which is well suited as SolBatSim input file,
-* and another file per year with a record per hour of the energy consumption, production and self-consmption (if any), balance, the imported energy and exported energy (obtained by accumulating the positive/negative per-second power balance values over the given hour), the charged and discharged energy (if any), as well as the voltage
+* and another file per year with a record per hour of the energy consumption, production and self-consumption (if any), balance, the imported energy and exported energy (obtained by accumulating the positive/negative per-second power balance values over the given hour), the charged and discharged energy (if any), as well as the voltage